 Camino Journey Books

 To the Field of Stars: A Pilgrim’s Journey to Santiago de Compostela by Kevin A. Todd

 I enjoyed this beautifully written memoir of Kevin’s journey on the Camino de Santiago Francés route.
 I actually purchased the Kindle version of his book, downloaded it on my iPhone, and read each day after my walk.
 He is an elegant writer and you can see, smell, hear and taste his pilgrimage, seen through the eyes of a Catholic Priest.
 Each afternoon as I read a chapter, I felt I had just walked alongside Father Todd and experienced my day all over again.
 You can enjoy this book before your Camino to understand more about the journey and characters you will be meeting, during your Camino, or even cherish after your journey to remember your own adventure.
 When you arrive in Santiago and enter the Cathedral (entrance closest to the fountain), look for the Field of Stars artwork on the wall in the upper-left.

 The Longest Way Home: One Man’s Quest for the Courage to Settle Down by Andrew McCarthy

-I read an excerpt of Andrew’s book and just loved his story.
+I read an excerpt from Andrew’s book and just loved his story.
 Here he was, staring at a cute girl in the bookstore and got caught.
 To cover himself, he quickly picked up a book.
 Low and behold it was a book about the Camino de Santiago – his Camino began.
 I truly appreciate his incredible honesty, sense of adventure, and spirit seeking soul.
-This personal memoir of self discovery extends beyond the Camino boundaries to Patagonia, the Amazon, Kilimanjaro and more.
+This personal memoir of self-discovery extends beyond the Camino boundaries to Patagonia, the Amazon, Kilimanjaro, and more.
 If you are at a fork in the road in life, you may enjoy reading this book and joining Andrew in his journey.